vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   This setting is lost on `osctld` restart, after which all packages are enabled.

+`lxcfs worker ls`
+  List LXCFS workers.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripting.

+    `-L`, `--list`
+      List available parameters and exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output.

+    `-s`, `--sort` *parameters*
+      Sort output by parameters, comma separated.
+Sorted by usage score by default.

+`lxcfs worker enable` *worker*
+  Enable LXCFS worker for further use.
+If it is not full, starting containers can be assigned to it.

+`lxcfs worker disable` *worker*
+  Disable the LXCFS worker.
+It will continue running as long as containers are using it, but new containers will not be assigned to it.

+`lxcfs worker set max-size` *worker* *size*
+  Change the maximum size of LXCFS *worker*.
+It has no effect on containers that are already using it.

+`lxcfs worker prune`
+  Unused workers are automatically destroyed.
+This command will trigger the check immediately.

 `monitor`
   Print all events reported by `osctld` to standard output.
 If global option `-j`, `--json` is used, the events are printed in JSON.